ETS-Android4/capstone22/README.md

 To run the application from Android Studio, the user must select an available device to emulate the Android app on.
 Once they have one selected, the user can go to Build > Make Project.
 After that, there should be no issues running the application.

-## Deployment

-Webapps need a deployment section that explains how to get it deployed on the Internet.
-These should be detailed enough so anyone can re-deploy if needed .Note that you **do not put passwords in git**.

-Mobile apps will also sometimes need some instructions on how to build a "release" version, maybe how to sign it, and how to run that binary in an emulator or in a physical phone.

 ## Testing